jenschlot/IBM-Bluemix-DevOps-Documentation/tutorials/jazzeditor/index.md

 You can continue to modify the example code and push the changes to the Git repository.
 If your project and scope of work grow, you can add people to the project and everyone can push changes to the repository.
 Standard repository operations and auto-deploy are all that you need to ensure that the app is always running.

----
 <a name='push_with_web_ide'></a>
-##Push changes to the Git repository by using the Web IDE
+###Push changes to the Git repository by using the Web IDE

 In addition to auto-deploy, IBM Bluemix DevOps Services provides other useful capabilities for app development: